ezeaspie/card_combat_game/README.md

 5. ~~Update CSS and handle image insertion.~~ (3/30/2018)
 6. ~~Add functionality to other buttons in start menu.~~ (3/30/2018)
 7. ~~Hide bench cards by default, show them on hover.~~ (3/30/2018)
+8. Add a screen that allows time to switch between players when selecting a card.

 ## Adding Cards